jmeter-maven-plugin/jmeter-maven-plugin/README.md

 ### Reference JMX files and CSV data

 Once you have created your JMeter tests, you'll need to copy them to `<Project Dir>/src/test/jmeter`.
-By default this plugin will pick up all the .jmx files in that directory, to specify which tests should be run please see the project documentation.
+By default this plugin will pick up all the .jmx files in that directory.
+To specify which tests should be run, see the project documentation.

 You can also put data files in this folder and reference them in your plan.